Setting Member Experience Goals

 Using the Goal Calculator Worksheet Without Credit Union Benchmarked Scores

 Perhaps your credit union is new to member experience measurement or you’ve deployed a new experience survey type and you don’t have benchmarked data.
 Remember that, in general, you’ll want to have at least 50 and ideally at least 100 surveys to establish a benchmark.
-For more information about the margin of error and number of surveys required to establish a valid benchmark, see this article (link coming).

 If you’ve downloaded the goal calculator worksheet you’ll find recommendations for initial goals for both the Promoter Score and the Member Effort Score.
 The calculator in this worksheet sets a range around the peer median score.
 This calculator is based on the idea that your credit union’s initial goal will be to achieve the peer median score of MemberXP’s credit union users—all of whom are very committed to delivering an exceptional member experience and are performing above the retail financial services market.